 Building complete streets provides many benefits to residents, business owners, developers, and the community as a whole.
-First and foremost, embracing the complete streets concept will help create balanced transportation systems by providing accessible, safe, and efficient connections between destinations.
+First and foremost, embracing the complete streets concept will help create balanced and equitable transportation systems by providing accessible, safe, and efficient connections between destinations.
 It will bolster economic growth and stability while increasing property values.
 It will enhance job growth, improve safety, improve public health and fitness, reduce harmful emissions, and reduce the overall demand on our roadways by allowing people to replace motor vehicle trips with active transportation options.
 Secondly, integrating sidewalks, bike facilities, transit amenities, and safe crossings into the initial design of a project spares the expense and complications of retrofits implemented at a later date.
 Thirdly, proactively planning for a multimodal transportation system can promote its integration with land use policies to encourage sustainable development.
+Finally, complete streets foster livable communities that preserves resources for the next generation by helping reduce carbon emissions.